AdobeDocs/experience-manager-64.en/help/assets/content-fragments.md

     * Instrumental to delivering the fragment in HTML and/or JSON format.
     * Required to [reference the fragment on a page](/help/sites-authoring/content-fragments.md).
-    * Responsible for layout and delivery of a fragment, that is, channels.
+    * Responsible for layout and delivery of a fragment; i.e. channels.
     * Fragments need one or more dedicated components to define layout and deliver some or all elements/variations and associated content.
     * Dragging a fragment onto a page in authoring will automatically associate the required component.